ucl-codec/cloud_infrastructure/docs/administration/adding-users.md

 Each user is provided with a VPN _client configuration file_ for each VPN they need to connect to.
 The client configuration file contains the connection details for the VPN and the user's private key and certificate for that VPN.
 This file must be kept secure.
-The user will load this file into the AWS Client VPN or compatible OVPN client software.
+The user will load this file into the AWS Client VPN or compatible OpenVPN client software.

 The Researcher Node and each of the Local Nodes each have their own separate VPNs.
 If a user needs to connect to multiple VPNs, they will require a separate client configuration file for each one.